-In Rel-18 SA2 is studying ECS information (ECAI) delivery in home-routed scenario.
-The ECAI will be stored in UDM/UDR per PLMN ID.
-But it is unclear to SA2 that whether one ECS can be associated with multiple PLMNs.
+In Rel-18 SA2 is studying ECS Address Configuration Information (EACI) delivery in home-routed scenario.
+The EACI will be stored in UDM/UDR per PLMN ID.
+But it is unclear to SA2 whether one ECS can be associated with multiple PLMNs or not.